Farmyard stay in the Isarco Valley

 The farmyard animals

-We have around 15 calves in our stable, which are taken to our alpine pasture between June and September for a bit of a summer break.
+In our barn we keep dams of the endangered breed "Pustertaler Sprinzen", which are taken to our alpine pasture between June and September for a bit of a summer break.
 A few rabbits, two guinea pigs and three pigs as well as Lilli the cat and Schnurri the tomcat also live on the farm and are all partial to a bit of tender loving care from time to time.
 Our chickens are very happy to have a huge run and their eggs are loved by all: they are included in the breakfast basket and used in our traditional South Tyrolean dishes.

 Our busy bees